paragonie/paseto/docs/01-Protocol-Versions/README.md

    * If there are only two versions, that means `v1` and `v2`.
    * If a future post-quantum `v3` is defined, `v1` should no longer be accepted.
    * If an additional version `v4` is defined, `v2` should no longer be accepted.
+5. New versions will be decided and formalized by the PASETO developers.
+   * User-defined homemade protocols are discouraged.
+If implementors wish to break this rule and define their own custom protocol suite, they must NOT continue the {`v1`, `v2`, ... } series naming convention.
+   * Any version identifiers that match the regular expression, `/^v[0-9\.]+$/` are reserved by the PASETO development team.

 # Versions